skwp/dotfiles/README.md

  **Tab Navigation**

- * Cmd-H and Cmd-L - left an right on tabs
+ * Ctrl-H and Ctrl-L - left an right on tabs
  * Use Cmd-1..Cmd-0 to switch to a specific tab number (like iTerm) - and tabs have been set up to show numbers

  **Window Navigation**